-Day trading and technical analysis is a scam.
+Day trading stocks and technical analysis is a scam.

 Technical analysis and day trading scams / frauds rely upon misattribution - where a profitable trade is attributed to an indicator or pattern instead of expected probability.